 As a parent to two young activists, I’m standing in my living room, witness to something pretty darn inspiring.

 I watch as my youngest daughter prances around like she has ants in her pants.
-She reads aloud, sharing every encouraging comment made on her fledgling video sharing.
+She reads aloud, sharing every encouraging comment made on her fledgling YouTube channel sharing.

 She’s literally radiant in her realisation that she has the ability to connect, interact and positively impact others around our globe.